MerlijnWajer/pyroTorrent/sphinx/intro.rst

     scgi_port = localhost:5000

-Although this is typically the most safe way, as any local user can connect to rTorrent this way.
+Although this is typically not the most safe way, as any local user can connect to rTorrent now.

 Encoding
 ~~~~~~~~